 D’BRIS comes from the word debris.
 Debris means scattered pieces of trash or remains.
 That is what D’BRIS recycled shoes are made from.
 Our shoes are trash.

 Since then, we have managed to make a competitively priced, handcrafted shoe made from ocean plastic and car tires, which we launched on Kickstarter in late 2019, to be able to fund the production of our first batch shoes.
-Our mission has finally become a reality and we hope you can join us on this journey of promoting our recycled shoe and proving that a more sustainable option, with less raw materials is always possible.
+Our mission has finally become a reality and we hope you can join us on this journey of promoting our recycled shoe and proving that a more sustainable option, even if not fully sustainable, with less raw materials is always possible.